LinnSilver/Project1-Farrier/README.md

 1. Log in to GitHub and go to repository: LinnSilver/Project1-Farrier
 2. Click button fork -Create a new fork.
 3. Choose repository name.
-4. Click create fork.
+4. Click Create fork.

 Now you have a fork of the repository in your repository.
 To access code:

 5. In your new repository:
 6. Click green button: Code arrow down.
-7. Choose: Creat codespace on main - Code is opened in a web codespace.
+7. Choose: Create codespace on main - Code is opened in a web codespace.

-Right now you do not have the files in the repository locally on your computer.
+After this, you do not have the files in the repository locally on your computer.
 To save a copy locally on your computer:

 9. On GitHub.com, navigate to your fork of the repository.